 The emergency department in Taiwan

-If you are in an emergency situation and need to contact an ambulance, dial 119.
-You’ll be put through to an English-speaking interface.
+If you’re in an emergency situation and need to contact an ambulance, dial 119.
+You’ll be put through to an English-speaking operator.
 After explaining your situation, you will be picked up by an ambulance and taken to a hospital with an emergency department.

 Clinics and hospitals in Taiwan

 In Taiwan, the first level of care is the clinic.
-There is no general practitioner working at his practice.
-Some clinics are specialized, for example in pediatrics, ophthalmology, dentistry, etc. In clinics, you can consult general practitioners and specialists.
+There are no general practitioners working out of their offices.
+Some clinics are specialized, for example in pediatrics, ophthalmology, dentistry, etc. In clinics, you can consult both general practitioners and specialists.
 You’ll usually visit a clinic once you’ve identified the treatment you need.

 The second level of care is provided by hospitals and large medical centers in major cities.
 In these establishments, you’ll be able to consult a wider range of specialists than in clinics, and will be guided towards the treatment or hospitalization you need.
-The first step is to consult a general practitioner, who will identify your health problem and refer you to the appropriate service.
+You can begin by consulting a general practitioner, who will identify your health concerns and direct you to the appropriate department.

 Paramedical care in Taiwan

-In Taiwan, you’ll find numerous clinics specializing in paramedical care.
+In Taiwan, you’ll find many clinics specializing in paramedical care.
 You can book an appointment directly via the clinic’s website.

 As far as orthoptists are concerned, it’s advisable to find out the price of frames plus lenses before committing yourself.
-Indeed, in tourist areas, the average price of a pair of glasses will be much higher than in local neighborhoods, such as student districts or night markets.
-You can find very good pairs of glasses for 2,500 NTD in popular, non-touristy areas, just as you can pay 10,000 NTD in touristy areas.
+Indeed, in tourist areas, the price of a pair of glasses will on average be much more expensive than in local neighborhoods, such as student districts or night markets.
+You can find very good pairs of glasses for 2,500 NTD in popular non-tourist areas, just as you can pay 10,000 NTD in tourist areas.

 - 10% of physiotherapists are covered by the NHI;